itcambridge/unknown/Roadmap1.md

 **8.4 Export/report**

-- Simple “Download CSV” of cache_reports/incidents for a given period via Supabase query.
+- Simple "Download CSV" of cache_reports/incidents for a given period via Supabase query.
 - Optionally, have backend generate a PDF or text report using AI summary + charts.

 ### Acceptance checklist

 - [ ] Risk view and analytics charts use live data from Supabase.
-- [ ] UI feels cohesive, responsive, and “2100 active team”.
+- [ ] UI feels cohesive, responsive, and "2100 active team".
 - [ ] Data export works for basic reporting.

 ---